NataliRozin/jhu_software_concepts/module_2/README.md

 1. Scraping (`scrape.py`):
    - The `GradCafeScraper` class manages all aspects of data collection from the GradCafe site.

    - Scraper initialization (`__init__`) sets base URL, target path, user agent string, and configures an HTTP connection pool for requests using urllib3.PoolManager.

    - Before any scraping begins, `_check_permissions()` fetches and parses the site’s robots.txt using Python’s robotparser to verify that crawling the target path is permitted for the specified user agent.
 If disallowed or network issues arise, it raises explicit exceptions, enforcing compliance with site policies.

    - After confirming permissions, the `scrape_data(self, page_num)` method handles the core data extraction process, looping through the requested number of survey pages (up to 10,000+ entries as per requirements).
 For each page, it requests HTML content, parses it with BeautifulSoup, and extracts all relevant table row (<tr>) elements containing applicant data.
 These rows are returned as raw HTML snippets for further processing.

    - The scraper handles network errors by relying on urllib3’s connection pooling and built-in exception handling, ensuring reliability during large-scale scraping.

 2. Cleaning (`clean.py`):
    Responsible for converting the raw HTML rows into clean, structured data entries.

-   - `clean_data(rows, base_url)`
-     This function takes the raw rows collected from scraping and the base URL to build full applicant data dictionaries.
-It identifies unique entries by parsing URLs embedded in the rows and extracts data fields such as university name, program, degree type, publish date, status, and the direct URL link.
-It also handles rows that contain extended information like term start, GRE scores, GPA, and comments, calling helper functions to parse these.
-Missing data fields are handled by either omitting them or assigning `None`.

-   - `parse_single_column(column_data, applicant)`
+   - The `clean_data(rows, base_url)` function receives the raw HTML rows from scraping and systematically converts them into clean, structured Python dictionaries keyed by unique entry IDs.

+   - It identifies new entries by detecting unique result URLs embedded within the rows, extracting core information such as university name, program name, degree type (Masters or PhD), status, publish date, and constructs absolute URLs for direct reference.

+   - To maintain data integrity, entries with invalid university names (containing digits) are filtered out using the `contains_digit(text)` utility function.

-     Parses a single-column HTML snippet related to an applicant to extract detailed attributes such as admission term (e.g., Fall 2024), applicant origin (international or American), GPA, GRE scores (total, verbal, analytical writing), and any textual comments.
-It uses regex searches to find this data and updates the applicant dictionary accordingly.
+   - Additional applicant attributes including semester and year of program start, applicant origin (international/American), GRE scores (total, verbal, analytical writing), GPA, and user comments , are parsed from single-column rows using `parse_single_column(column_data, applicant)`.
+This function uses regex searches to reliably extract varied formats of academic data and updates the applicant dictionary accordingly.

-   - `clean_html(text)`
-     Cleans messy HTML formatting within comment strings or other text fields.
+   - The `clean_html(text)` utilifty function cleans messy HTML formatting within comment strings or other text fields.
 Specifically, it replaces unusual patterns like `/"word/"` with `'word'`, removes line breaks by flattening them into spaces, collapses multiple whitespace characters into a single space, and trims leading/trailing whitespace to produce clean, readable text.

-   - `contains_digit(text)`
-     A utility function that determines whether the provided string contains any numeric characters.
-This function is primarily used to validate university names by filtering out entries that include digits, thereby ensuring only legitimate university names are processed.

 3. Data Persistence (within `clean.py`)
    - `save_data(data, filename='gradcafe_data.json')`